A smiling young man hiking down a mountain with his female friends during a vacation with the sun sets in the background.

 The Tokyo skyline, adorning the banks of the picturesque Sumida River, dazzles with brightly lit bridges, while the iconic Tokyo Skytree stands tall, creating a breathtaking panorama.

 Tokyo is definitely one of the best places to visit in Japan in June.
-The month sees the city host two great festivals: the Sannō Matsuri Festival and the Fussa Firefly Festival.
+The month features two notable festivals in the city: the Sannō Matsuri Festival and the Fussa Firefly Festival.
 Sannō Matsuri Festival is the biggest festival in the city and culminates in a huge parade that starts and ends at the sacred Hie Shrine.

 Alternatively, the Fussa Firefly Festival in mid-June is well-known for its magical Firefly Nights, when the sky is lit up with an impressive display of glowing insects.